|Rewards Rating:||4.3 / 5|

 - Don’t bother redeeming your points for cash or merchandise.
 You’ll get more value from your spending if you stick to travel purchases, such as airfare or hotel reservations, or gift cards.

-- Book your rewards-funded travel through Citi’s travel center so you can cash in on the higher redemption value for travel purchases.
+- Book your rewards-funded travel through Citi’s travel center.

 Our reviews and best card recommendations are based on an objective rating process and are not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy